Bitbol-Lab/Phylogeny-Partners/2_states_generation_inference/README.md

 ## bmDCA

 You have the choice to use :
-    - a modified version of bmDCA in the folder bmdDCA_2_states (It is a modification of [bmdca of matteofigliuzzi](https://github.com/matteofigliuzzi/bmDCA))
+   - A modified version of bmDCA in the folder bmdDCA_2_states (It is a modification of [bmdca of matteofigliuzzi](https://github.com/matteofigliuzzi/bmDCA))
    - Or use [bmdca of ranganathanlab]https://github.com/ranganathanlab/bmDCA (I recommend this method)